Tineco vs Dyson: Which Vacuum Brand Performs Better in Real Tests?

 Which is better, Tineco vs. Dyson?

-Both brands offer compelling features that make both excellent options.
+Both brands offer compelling features that make them excellent options.
 Choosing will boil down to your preferences and how much you’re willing to spend.

 Tineco offers a large number of attachments.
 Its removable battery is easier to replace than the built-in ones in Dyson.